sam-vmware/studio_angvertx_pg/README.md

 *NOTE: It is possible to run a [Verticle](http://vertx.io/manual.html#verticle) in your IDE, see Developing [Vert.x Modules with Gradle](http://vertx.io/gradle_dev.html)*

+#### Manual Test
-If all went well you should see the main page at: [localhost:8080](localhost:8080)
+If all went well you should see the main page at: [localhost:8080](localhost:8080) Authentication is PAM based so assuming you are running on Linux you should be able to login using a valid user that can be authenticated through ssh.